Le Vieux Moulin

 Set in the most beautiful valley, private garden, trees and our own stream.
 All you will hear is the birds!

 It has a large sitting room with a woodburner, three double bedrooms, bathroom & toilet downstairs, and two single beds.
 The charming kitchen has a contemporary, fresh look and yet of traditional design and made in wood.
 There is a splendid butler sink.
 It is all simple and works beautifully!
 The Garden Room, downstairs, converts to a Double or Single very comfy Ikea Bed.
 It looks out to the gardens and stream.

 A stone arched front door opens to the lovely garden and the old mill ruins down by the stream.
 Here there are shady picnic spots,an old boule court and a table down by the stream.

-Best Ferry routes are Portsmouth - St Malo, and try Portsmouth - Caen...more sailings at this time of year!
+Best Ferry routes are Portsmouth - St Malo, and try Portsmouth - Caen...more sailings at peak times of year!

 There is ample parking for 2-3 cars.